 This may not seem important, but it is.
 The closer your reciprocating saw is to a power outlet, the easier it will be for you to use it.
 You do not want to have to run an extension cord or move the saw so that you can plug it in.

 Batteries are often a problem when it comes to cordless reciprocating saws.
-The battery can be the biggest problem for reciprocating saws because, without one, there is no power for your saw.
-Because the batteries are so important, you must also make sure that you are buying genuine replacement batteries to fit properly in your saw.
+The battery can be the biggest problem for reciprocating saws because there is no power for your saw without one.
+Because the batteries are so important, you must also ensure that you buy genuine replacement batteries to fit properly in your saw.

-With proper care and maintenance, your reciprocating saw will last for many years.
+Your reciprocating saw will last for many years with proper care and maintenance.
 It would be best if you went with a rechargeable battery for your reciprocating saw because they are more durable than disposable batteries.
 When you have a rechargeable battery, you do not have to worry about replacing them.

-A lithium-ion battery is the most common type of battery used in reciprocating saws.
+A lithium-ion battery is the most common type used in reciprocating saws.

-Lithium-ion batteries are known for their durability and ability to hold a charge over a longer period of time.
-They also have the ability to be recharged right back to 100 percent, so that you do not have to buy new batteries every time you run out of power.
+Lithium-ion batteries are known for their durability and ability to hold a charge over a longer period.
+They can also be recharged back to 100 per cent so that you do not have to buy new batteries every time you run out of power.

 Battery life depends on the type of work you do.
-If you use your saw to cut thin material such as wood, paper, or plastic, the battery will last longer.
+The battery will last longer if you use your saw to cut thin material such as wood, paper, or plastic.
 If you are working with thicker materials such as plywood, sheet metal, and plastic lumber, your battery will last about 20–30 minutes before needing a recharge.

-Lithium-ion batteries are usually charged in a charger that plugs into an electrical outlet.
-The 20-volt battery chargers that are built into many reciprocating saws have two settings.
-The first setting will charge the battery and will also make it ready to use again.
+Lithium-ion batteries are usually charged in a charger plugged into an electrical outlet.
+The 20-volt battery chargers built into many reciprocating saws have two settings.
+The first setting will charge the battery and make it ready to use again.
 The second setting is for recharging the battery when it is near empty.

-If you leave your batteries on this setting for more than a few days, they run the risk of not holding a charge when the need arises.
+If you leave your batteries on this setting for more than a few days, they risk not holding a charge when the need arises.